 Check “2019 Brazilian traveler to the United States needs a visa”

 Here is a search “2019 Brazil traveler to usa need a visa” (“2019 traveler Brazil to the United States needs a Visa”).
 The word “a” and its relationship with others in this query are “particularly important for understanding the meaning,” says Nayak.
 This is a Brazilian person who is going to travel to the United States and not vice versa.
 Previously, “our algorithms could not have understood the importance of this connection and we returned results on US citizens who wanted to travel to Brazil,” he explains.
 However, he adds, “with BERT, the Google search engine is able to understand the nuance and know that the word” a “, very common, in fact is very important, and we can return a much more relevant result for this query.”

 This change in Google’s machine learning algorithm and that is directly related to natural language processing, seeks to understand what words mean in a sentence but taking into account all the nuances of the context.
 This highlights that keyword searches tend to be more refined and fully focused on returning the most optimal results for what the user is looking for.
 Thus, where before a root keyword served us, now it will be a contextual keyword that is positioned better in the first results of Google.
 With BERT, the positioning will be based on the whole context and the contents that we believe should conform to it if we want to appear in the results ”.

 For companies, it represents an important challenge in terms of staying positioned and relevant in the search engine.
 Since many of the formulas that were used in SEO must be changed to a SEO more oriented to the content and the technical part.

-The opportunity lies in taking advantage of this change and starting to implement organic positioning work that really means a difference for the business and its web traffic, so as to keep it stable or increase it significantly over time.
+The opportunity lies in taking advantage of this change and starting to implement organic positioning work that really means a difference for the business and its web traffic in digital, so as to keep it stable or increase it significantly over time.